 This section is also where you would include any resources, equipment and additional costs you may encounter whilst conducting your research.
 It is equally appropriate to describe possible ethical issues which may require consideration and how you propose to address such issues.

 Ensure you keep this section clear and concise summarising the overall aims, objectives and possible outcomes of your research, highlighting the important information that may be helpful to a reviewer.

 This section is where you will list all the sources you referred to in the research proposal using a recognised referencing style appropriate to your discipline.

 Your proposal should:

 We encourage all applicants to discuss their proposal with an academic who specialises in a key area of research in advance to submitting.
 You will need to explore your options and discover whether we are likely to be able to support your studies, and if the allocated supervisor has the capacity to accept additional research students.
-From the University's perspective, we will need to determine whether the proposal will result in a piece of research that adds to our research goals and objectives as a practicing institution.
+From the University's perspective, we will need to determine whether the proposal will result in a piece of research that adds to our research goals and objectives as a practising institution.